kyma-project/cli/docs/extensibility/README.md

     └ cmd6
 ```

-## Extension standards
+## Extension Standards

-Kyma CLI provides basic fields validation only but extension owner is responsible for its quality.
-Here is list of standards every well preprared extension should meet:
+Kyma CLI provides basic field validation only.
+The extension owner is responsible for its quality.
+The following list provides standards every well-prepared extension must meet:

 - the `.metadata` should have field all `.metadata.name`, `.metadata.description` and `.metadata.descriptionLong` fields
 - the `.metadata.name` should describes possible argument and flags.
 For example: